 Bank Dhofar SAOG (the "Bank") is incorporated in the Sultanate of Oman as a public joint stock company and is principally engaged in corporate, retail and investment banking activities.
 The Bank's Islamic Banking Window, Maisarah Islamic Banking services has an allocated capital of RO 55 million from the core paid up capital of the shareholders.
-The Bank has a primary listing on the Muscat Securities Market ("MSM") and its principal place of business is the Head Office, Capital Business District ("CBD"), Muscat, Sultanate of Oman.
+The Bank has a primary listing of its ordinary shares on the Muscat Securities Market ("MSM") Banks Additional Tier I Perpetual Bonds are Listed in the Irish Stock Exchange ('ISE"), and its principal place of business is the Head Office, Capital Business District ("CBD"), Muscat, Sultanate of Oman.

-2 Basis of preparation
+2 Basis Of Preparation